 There are two different ways to make dried mint at home: the fast way and the slow way.
 If you happen to have a food dehydrator, then there's a third medium option, but for the sake of this post, I'm going to assume that you, like me, don't have one.

-The fast way will get you dried mint that doesn't have quite as much flavor as the slow way, but it works great in a pinch.
+The fast way will get you dried mint that doesn't have quite as much flavor as the slow way, but it works great.
 In either case, just remember to use more fresh mint than you think you'll need for the recipe because the leaves will shrink down significantly.
 You can store whatever you have leftover for future use.

 The fast way: in the oven

-- Place the mint leaves in a single layer on a sheet pan and dehydrate in the oven at 180° F (or cooler if possible) for about an hour, or until the leaves are crunchy and dry (check on them after 30 minutes).
+- Place the mint leaves in a single layer on a parchment-lined sheet pan and dehydrate in the oven at it's coolest possible setting (often 180° F) for about an hour, or until the leaves are crunchy and dry (check on them after 30 minutes).
+Use the convection setting to speed this up.
+Do not cook them past crunchy-and-dry or they will lose flavor.

 The slow way: in the refrigerator

-- For this, you need a refrigerator that does not get humid (this is usually a frost-free refrigerator).
+- For this, you need a refrigerator that does not get humid (AKA a frost-free refrigerator).
 If you're unsure, try experimenting with a really small batch of mint first, to make sure your refrigerator is low-humidity.

 - Wash and dry fresh mint sprigs.
-Make sure you dry them very well so that no water is clinging to them (I shake them off really well and then blot the leaves with a paper towel or two).
+Make sure you dry them very well so that no water is clinging to them (I shake them off really well and then blot the leaves with a towel).

 - Cut the leaves from the stems and discard all stems.